AnkushPal98/Dice-Game/README.md

 # Dice-Game
-Use below link to access the application:- https://ankushpal98.github.io/Dice-Game/
+Use given link to access the application:- https://ankushpal98.github.io/Dice-Game/

 You have to reload the page everytime to see the winner.